hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

         state: absent
 ```

-﻿* Validating the changes by testing a new backend insatll process.*
+﻿* Validating the changes by testing a new backend install process.
-﻿
-2﻿.
+* Pushing the changes to the github repo.

+2. ###### Create a user for the workshop developer on the staging backend server.
+3. ###### Copy over the workshop developer's home folder a workshop template containing examples of introduction, conclusion and lab notebooks, allowing him to start his work.

+##### O﻿n the database server:

 In order to exist, a workshop requires serveral things:

-From a frontend standpoint:

 I﻿n the Workshops table: